Azure Private Network Auditor

 Roadmap: The “Offline” NOC

 We are expanding the Auditor into a broader “Day 2” operational suite.
-The goal is to handle bulk operational tasks using safe, client-side parsing of your own exports.
+The next phase will handle architectural sprawl using safe, client-side parsing of your own Azure Resource Graph (ARG) exports (Bring-Your-Own-JSON).

 Phase 3: The “Sprawl” Layer (Future State)